Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/新媒体/9To5/9To5 分站/Apple call center workers fear AI-powered surveillance cameras in their homes.md

 <div>
 <img src="https://i1.wp.com/9to5mac.com/wp-content/uploads/sites/6/2021/08/Apple-call-center-workers-fear-in-home-cameras.jpg?resize=1200%2C628&quality=82&strip=all&ssl=1" referrerpolicy="no-referrer">
-<p>Home-based <a href="https://9to5mac.com/guides/aapl/" target="_blank" rel="noreferrer noopener">Apple</a> call center workers in Columbia have expressed <a href="https://9to5mac.com/guides/privacy/" target="_blank" rel="noreferrer noopener">privacy</a> concerns over plans to install AI-powered cameras in their homes, to monitor their performance.
+<p>Home-based <a href="https://9to5mac.com/guides/aapl/" target="_blank" rel="noreferrer noopener">Apple</a> call center workers in Colombia have expressed <a href="https://9to5mac.com/guides/privacy/" target="_blank" rel="noreferrer noopener">privacy</a> concerns over plans to install AI-powered cameras in their homes, to monitor their performance.
 The same issue has arisen over Apple UK workers based in Albania.</p>
 <p>Apple outsources some of its call center work around the world to Teleperformance, and employees say they are being pressured to sign a contract agreeing to the cameras, despite an Apple policy prohibiting it … </p>
 <p><span id="more-743217"></span>
 </p>